 How common is Epilepsy?

-According to the CDC, in 2015 1.2% of the United States population was known to have active Epilepsy.
-This is about 3.4 million people with epilepsy nationwide: 3 million adults and 470,000 children.
-According to the Epilepsy Foundation 1 in 26 people in the US will be diagnosed with Epilepsy in their lifetime.
+According to the CDC, 1.2% of the United States population is known to have active Epilepsy.
+This is about 3.9 million people with epilepsy in the United States alone.

-According to a paper on the “Epidemiology of Global Epilepsy” published in Neurologic Clinics, Epilepsy affects more than 70 million people worldwide.
-Approximately 90% of those suffering from epilepsy are in developing regions.
+According to a paper on the “Epidemiology of Global Epilepsy” published in Neurologic Clinics, Epilepsy affects more than 70 million people worldwide with approximately 90% of those suffering from epilepsy in developing regions.
 However, the WHO is still reflecting an outdated number of 50 million people.